 We’re pleased to have Abby Elkins brings us the guest post this week from Dr. Rudy’s Applied English class from Winter 2017.
 Please enjoy!

-Apart from the fairy tale’s classic damsel in distress, shines Belle, or “the Beauty,” from the story of “Beauty and the Beast.”
+Apart from the fairy tale tradition’s classic damsels in distress, shines Belle, or “the Beauty,” from the story of “Beauty and the Beast.”
 Critics have argued that the story of “Beauty and the Beast” follows the traditional captivity narrative of a female succumbing to a stronger male character, however I argue that Belle’s choice to sacrifice herself in her father’s place and remain with “the Beast” shows strong feminist ideals and strength of character, which are further strengthened by the tale’s gothic roots and portrayal.
 In fact, the modern character of Belle originated in the 1700s from two female authors, Gabrielle-Suzanne Barbot de Villeneuve and Jeanne-Marie Leprince de Beaumont.
 Both women held feminist ideals ahead of their time.
 Belle has grown over the past three hundred years to further represent an intelligent and self-aware fairy tale heroine.
-This is seen with Cocteau’s 1946 La Belle et la Bête, which emerged in the midst of the passive princess Disney era of Snow White (1937), Cinderella (1950), and Sleeping Beauty (1959).
-La Belle et la Bête, contrasts these Disney films, showing a strong female protagonist with complete agency.
+This is seen with Cocteau’s 1946 film La Belle et la Bête, which emerged in the midst of the passive princess Disney era of Snow White (1937), Cinderella (1950), and Sleeping Beauty (1959).
+La Belle et la Bête, in contrast to these Disney films, shows a strong female protagonist with complete agency.
 Almost forty-five years later, Disney swooped in and built upon Cocteau’s adaptation to create an educated and proactive Belle in the 1991, Beauty and the Beast.
-Disney has released yet another adaptation, starring gender equality advocate, Emma Watson, as Belle.
+Disney has released yet another adaptation starring gender equality advocate Emma Watson as Belle.
 Watson’s portrayal of a 2017 Belle shows an innovative heroine who is visibly not be wearing a corset.

 Understanding the progressive nature of Belle’s character is strengthened when considering her origins in the mid 18th century.
 18th century literature primarily shows a narrative with increasing female passivity and tightening domestic encirclement including themes of duty, resignation and elegance.
 The 18th century also showed the emergence of the female gothic genre, characterized by gloomy castles, treacherous forests and feminine societal and sexual desires.
 M. H. Abrams defines the female gothic as an opportunity for women writers to attribute “features of the mode [of Gothicism] as the result of the suppression of female sexuality, or else as a challenge to the gender hierarchy and values of a male-dominated culture.”
 It is with this female gothic approach that both Gabrielle-Suzanne Barbot de Villeneuve and Jeanne-Marie Leprince de Beaumont composed their versions of “Beauty and the Beast.”
 They used their real-life experience to bring attention to societal and gender inequality through their stories.